deltavvave/mistral-hackhaton/README.md

-interface lets user upload a drug target protein (for. ex. a pocket) or ligand user can add instruction in the chat and send to the agent mistral poered agent runs request through its toolkit returns text + edited .sdf ligand file
+interface lets user upload a drug target protein (for. ex. a pocket) or ligand user can add instruction in the chat and send to the agent mistral agent runs request through its toolkit returns text + edited .sdf ligand file

 ## boot